m-j-andr/PIC-1-Demo/docs/0-docs.md

      \[ 0\ 33\ 0\ 36\ 0\ 10\ 0\ 36\ 0\ 33\ 0\ 10\ 33\ 36 \]
    </div>

-   - ! is encoded using the bytes 0 33.
+   - ! is encoded using the two bytes 0 33.
-   - $ is encoded using the bytes 0 36.
+   - $ is encoded using the two bytes 0 36.
-   - The new line character is encoded using the bytes 0 10.
+   - The new line character is encoded using the two bytes 0 10.
-   - $\mathbb{Z}$ is encoded using the bytes 33 36.
+   - $\mathbb{Z}$ is encoded using the two bytes 33 36.

 4. Notice that 33 encodes ! in UTF-8 and that
    it shows up as part of the encoding of